 - 1 pound extra sharp cheddar cheese, freshly shredded

-In a pot over medium heat, bring salted water to a boil.
+- In a pot over medium heat, bring salted water to a boil.
 Add macaroni and cook about 1 minute shy of the package directions or until slightly firm.
-Drain well and toss with butter.
+Drain well and toss with one tablespoon butter.
 Set aside.

-Gradually add milk and heavy cream, whisking vigorously to prevent lumps.
-Bring to a low boil, whisking regularly.
+- Gradually add milk and heavy cream, whisking vigorously to prevent lumps.
+Bring to a simmer, whisking regularly.

-Add ground mustard, nutmeg, cayenne pepper, salt, and pepper.
-Reduce heat and continue to simmer, whisking occasionally, for about 2 to 3 minutes until mixture thickens and begins to coat the back of the spoon.
+- Add ground mustard, nutmeg, cayenne pepper, salt, and pepper.
+Reduce heat and continue to simmer, whisking occasionally, for about 2 to 3 minutes until the mixture thickens and coats the back of the spoon.

-In a bowl, combine cheese sauce and cooked macaroni.
+- In a large bowl, combine cheese sauce and cooked macaroni.
 Transfer into a lightly greased baking dish.

-Bake in a 350 F oven for about 15 to 20 minutes or until mixture is bubbly and browned.
+- Bake in a 350 F oven for about 15 to 20 minutes or until the top is lightly browned and the mixture is bubbly.